james hardie siding

 • Requires frequent staining or repainting

-Stucco siding is widely used across Western Canada, particularly in regions where homeowners prefer a smooth, customizable exterior finish.
-Stucco offers strong thermal performance and can be tinted or textured to match any architectural style.
+Stucco siding is common in Western Canada, especially for those who want a smooth, customizable finish.
+It offers good insulation and can be tinted or textured to suit any style.

 Pros: